TDPrabhu/DEND-Project1B-Cassandra/README.md

 ### Introduction

-In this Project we have extracted the data from all the event generated from the csv file and create a deformalized dataset event_datafile_new.csv.
+In this Project we have extracted the data from all the event generated from the csv file and dataset event_datafile_new.csv.

 Then model the data tables based on the queries which we need to execute.